See What's New in Version 2.3

 Some lights cause objects to look more orange, others more blue than they are.
 Normally, the camera tries to adapt to this automatically.
 This automation is sometimes distorted by the color of the objects in the scene themselves and might change when you add or replace objects.
 Manually setting and locking the white balance helps to get more natural, vibrant colors.

-Quickly add a bit of music to your movie and proudly share your creation online with friends, family or the rest of the world via email, on YouTube or on your Dropbox and tell everyone via Twitter, Facebook or Sina Weibo.
-With WebDAV support, teachers can set up a server in their classroom to easily collect animations made on multiple iPads without the need for a cloud service .
+Quickly add a bit of music to your movie and share your creation online with friends, family or the rest of the world via email, on YouTube or on your Dropbox and tell everyone via Twitter, Facebook or Sina Weibo.
+Teachers can set up a server in their classroom with WebDAV and can now specify which export options should be available to the students.

 Stop motion movies and especially time lapse movies in HD can become rather large, often larger than your email provider allows for attachments.
 If you've set up your iCloud account, you can upload your movie to iCloud and email your friends a link to it instead of attaching the huge file directly to your email.